• Fri. Apr 18th, 2025

 THE BYZANTINE ERA

-During Byzantine administration, Arsinoe continued to thrive as a hub of trade and commerce and maintained its importance as a regional trading post.
-Arsinoe’s harbour mainly connected the Eastern Mediterranean with the Levant and North Africa and received goods from all over the Roman Empire.
-Byzantine administrators also oversaw the construction of new Byzantine churches and monasteries and Orthodox Christianity was firmly established as the main religion on the island.
-Arsinoe not only served as an important trading hub for this period, but also as a strategic military outpost, guarding the northwest coast of the island against increased pirate raids.
-The region’s defences were once again modernised to counter this threat and protect its shipping routes.
+Arsinoe continued to thrive during the Byzantine era.
+Trade and commerce continued and it maintained its importance as a regional trading post.
+Arsinoe was trading goods from all over the Roman Empire and trade expanded to new Eastern Mediterranean markets that included the Levant and North Africa.
+Byzantine administrators oversaw the construction of new Byzantine churches and monasteries and Orthodox Christianity was firmly established as the main religion on the island.
+As well as its important trading links, it also became an important strategic military outpost.
+The region’s defences were modernised to protect its shipping routes.
+At one point Arsinoe was used to defend the whole northwest coast against pirate incursions.

 Saint Theosebios Of Arsinoe in Cyprus